armosec/kubecop/demo/README.md

 ![AlertManager](assets/alertmanager.png)

 We can see that KubeCop raised two alerts, one for the unexpected command execution and one for the unexpected file activity.
+We can see the details of the alerts such as the command that was executed and the file that was accessed and on which workload.

 Now, let's try to run a more malicious command, let's try to get the service account token.